 CenterStage Performing Arts Camp

 Ages 13-15.
-This performing arts camp offers workshops and training in areas of theatre, dance and music; including sessions in acting, improvisation, choreography, makeup, set painting, and costuming.
-Information: firstname.lastname@example.org
+This performing arts camp offers workshops and training in areas of theatre, dance, and music.
+Includes sessions in acting, improvisation, choreography, makeup, set painting, and costuming.
+Information: email@example.com

-Therapeutic Recreation camps offer opportunities for peer interaction and development of social and life skills and a positive self-image through a variety of activities.
+Therapeutic Recreation camps offer opportunities for peer interaction and development of social/life skills and a positive self-image through a variety of activities.
 Instructors will adapt projects and work with a variety of skill levels.
 Field trips to be announced prior to camp start date.